 PP 087: The Power of Five

 Taking quick breaks – even five-minute breaks – to reduce emotional and physical clutter can help de-stress our day and surroundings.
-Listen as I share my Power of Five techniques..@thekimsutton talks about her strategy called 'The Power of Five' that she uses each and every day to help her from getting overwhelmed, and also to help her to get more done. http://thekimsutton.wpengine.com/pp087/ #PositiveProductivityPodcast #mompreneur #ThePowerOfFive Click To Tweet
+Listen as I share the Power of Five technique I use on a daily basis..@thekimsutton talks about the strategy called 'The Power of Five' that she uses each and every day to help her from getting overwhelmed, and also to be more productive. http://www.thekimsutton.com/pp087 #PositiveProductivity #Podcast #mompreneur #ThePowerOfFiveClick To Tweet

 In Episode 85 I talked about being “Perfectly Imperfect” and as a mom of five – I want to follow this up with a strategy, that I use each and every day to help me from getting overwhelmed, and also to help me to get more done.
-I’m going to call this strategy “THE POWER OF FIVE” probably because I do have five kids.
-But as you’re listening I want you to know that the same strategy can work with you even if you adjust the number.
+I’m going to call this strategy “The Power of Five” probably because I do have five kids.
+But, as you’re listening, I want you to know that the same strategy can work with you even if you adjust the number.

-For me the power of five is chunking together five minute increments or activity blocks around the number of five that helped me get things done.
-For example: – every time I stand up from my desk and go out to another room in my house, I will make an effort to pick up five items that are out of place and put them away, throw them away, put them in the sink.
+An example of the Power of Five in action is that every time I stand up from my desk and go out to another room in my house, I will make an effort to pick up five items that are out of place and put them away, throw them away, put them in the sink.
 I think you get my picture.
-Also if I find myself with five minutes in between phone calls or between task list items, that I will take those five minutes to see what else I can get done around here.
-Sometimes that means running down to the basement and throwing a load of laundry into the wash, folding or what’s already there, or maybe doing a few dishes.
+Also, if I find myself with five minutes in between phone calls or between task list items, I will take those five minutes to see what else I can get done.
+Sometimes that means running down to the basement and throwing in a load of laundry, folding what’s already there, or maybe doing a few dishes.